Federal AI Governance

 The policy goal behind the change is stated directly in M-25-21: foster AI innovation, advance AI governance, and promote responsible AI use.
 The ordering matters.
 Innovation comes first because the prior framework’s administrative overhead was itself a barrier.
 Governance comes second because accountability for high-impact systems is non-negotiable.

-Three compliance timeline triggers agencies should track now:
+Three compliance timeline triggers agencies should track:

-• CAIO designation: required at all covered agencies
+• CAIO designation: within 60 days of issuance for all covered agencies (M-25-21 §3(a)(i))

 The High-Impact AI Classification Framework